johnshea/android-studyjam-2016/syllabus.md

 *Take a deeper dive into the Android Framework to complete the Just Java coffee ordering app!*

+#### Lesson
-You will see in more detail how Android works behind the scenes and take your first steps towards learning Object Oriented Programming.
-You will add the ability to add toppings to your coffee, and show a detailed order summary when the customer purchases a coffee.
+* You will see in more detail how Android works behind the scenes.
+* You will take your first steps towards learning Object Oriented Programming.
+* You will add the ability to add toppings to your coffee
+* You will show a detailed order summary when the customer purchases a coffee.

 ### Topics
 * Method declaration and calling